m3dwards/longmynd.org/content/sites/long-mynd.md

 #### **FLYING THE RIDGE**

-The ridge is 4 miles long so there is plenty of room after clearling the launch area.
+The ridge is 4 miles long so there is plenty of room after clearing the launch area.
 Please note the following:

 **Midland Gliding Club**

-Do **NOT** overfly launch area less than 1500 ATO.
+Do **NOT** overfly launch area less than **1500 ATO**.

 Do **NOT** cross in front of the windsock below ridge height when towing is active.
 If you hit strong lift you could rise up in front of a tug or powered glider.